andyapo/APSETSCR/README.md

 ---------------------------------

-APSETSCR is a small Command line utility which is able to quickly set window size, buffer, position and get basic info about it's dimensions and colors.
+APSETSCR is a small Command line utility which is able to quickly set window size, buffer, position and get basic info about its dimensions and colors.

 ---